 "The blue color of the Witch Head Nebula and of the dust surrounding Rigel is caused not only by Rigel's intense blue starlight, but because the dust grains scatter blue light more efficiently than red," NASA wrote.
 "The same physical process causes Earth's daytime sky to appear blue, although the scatterers in Earth's atmosphere are molecules of nitrogen and oxygen."

-- A 2017 study measuring the stellar flux density of Rigel, Aldebaran and Fomalhaut.
+Astronomers have made several observations of Rigel in recent years.
+For example, a 2014 study examined the variability of stellar winds coming from Rigel over several years.
+The astronomers noted that the observations were made in high spatial and spectral resolution.
+And, a 2017 study measured the stellar flux density of Rigel and two other stars, Aldebaran and Fomalhaut.
 Stellar flux refers to how much radiation energy a star emits.
 In general, the group found that stellar flux density is at a minimum at the outer surface of a star and at a maximum inside of the star.

 Due to its proximity, Rigel is also used as an example of how massive stars may evolve, as discussed in a 2013 review published by the European Astronomical Society, and a 2014 study published in the Proceedings of the International Astronomical Union.